-ne 30, 2011 December 31 2010
+September 30, 2011

-Cash and cash equivalents \$ \$ 1
+Cash and cash equivalents \$ 1 \$ 1

 Accounts receivable, net - 4

 Electric utility plant, net 5 5

 These assets can only be used to settle the obligations of the consolidated VIEs.

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations.